-Jay Anderson, Derryl Barr, Celestron, Ralph Chou, Fred Espenak, Michael Gill, Jim Huddle, Bill Kramer, Bill Livingston, Jay Pasachoff, Glenn Schneider, and Michael Zeiler.
+Jay Anderson, Derryl Barr, Celestron, Ralph Chou, Fred Espenak, Michael Gill, Shadia Habbal, Bill Kramer, Bill Livingston, Barbara Moore, Jay Pasachoff, Glenn Schneider, Joerg Schoppmeyer, TravelQuest and Michael Zeiler.

-And of course the teams of the facilities at Sacramento Peak, the New Mexico Museum of Space History, and The Lodge Resort, and TravelQuest's sponsoring the openings reception at the NM Museum of Space History.
+And of course the teams of the facilities at Sacramento Peak, the New Mexico Museum of Space History, The Lodge Resort, and TravelQuest's sponsoring the openings reception at the NM Museum of Space History.
 Last but not least thank you to all speakers who have willingly accepted or proposed to cooperate at SEC2014.